 The SAPIEN 3 Transcatheter heart valve is a balloon-expandable heart valve that will replace your diseased aortic valve.
 It is made of a metal frame, three tissue leaflets (made from cow heart tissue) with a fabric skirt.
 This mechanical valve can be implanted in both intermediate and high-risk patients.

 These devices are usually inserted through an artery in the leg and then guided through the arteries into the heart.
 TAVR can also be performed through an artery in the arm or directly through the aorta.
 The device then expands and takes over the original valve’s function to allow oxygen-rich blood to flow efficiently out of the heart.

 The Valve Clinic at Texoma Medical Center is dedicated to patients with aortic stenosis and other heart valve conditions.
+We work with these patients to get their heart valves working properly again.
 The clinic is part of our Texoma Heart Institute, which is located within the hospital.